glotzerlab/signac-docs/docs/source/quickstart.rst

 .. literalinclude:: ../../examples/quickstart/project.py

+.. currentmodule:: flow

-Note the use of the ``FlowProject.operation`` decorator to indicate that the ``hello_job`` function should be interpreted as an operation acting on the data space.
+Note the use of the :py:meth:`FlowProject.operation` decorator to indicate that the ``hello_job`` function should be interpreted as an operation acting on the data space.

 Operations can be executed for all of your jobs with: